dgarnitz/vectorflow/README.md

 ### 1) Set Environment Variables

-First create a folder in the root for all the environment variables:
+First, create a folder in the root for all the environment variables:

 ```
 mkdir env_scripts